How To Build A High-Performance Retail Sales Team

 Do you remember what it was like when you started your first retail sales job?
 The joy of finding out how you could do better, and especially sell better, was intoxicating.

-But once you were at it awhile, you began to make assumptions, especially when it came to selling the merchandise.
-You began to believe you had superpowers and could read people just by observing them.
+But once you were at it for a while, you began to make assumptions, especially when it came to selling the merchandise.
+You started to believe you had superpowers and could read people just by observing them.

 You instantly thought you knew: